Charles E W Bean, Diaries, AWM38 3DRL 606/60/1 - September - October 1916 - Part 5

 There was some new

-exection near the Windmill
+erection near the Windmill

 An observation port, I suppose,

-built up on the skyline so
+well built up on the skyline so

 it seemed to me.
-The windmill
+The Windmill

 itself was just a heap of red